 Have you ever heard of Yummly?
 I had heard of it before, but never really tried it out.
-It was suggested to me recently, as a food blogger, as a great resource to get my recipes in front of more people, and to help organize my recipes.
+It was suggested to me recently, as a food blogger.
+It’s a great resource to get my recipes in front of more people and to help organize my recipes.

-If you are someone who loves to save recipes you find all over the web, then Yummly is a great option.
-I know a lot of people use Pinterest for this, but you don’t have as many options for putting the recipes in more than one category.
+If you’re someone who loves to save recipes you find all over the web, then Yummly is a great option.
+I know a lot of people use Pinterest for this.
+But you don’t have as many options for putting the recipes in more than one category.
 For example, you may want to have one category for dinner, and another category for vegetarian options.
 Yummly lets you add a recipe to multiple categories so you can easily find what you are searching for.

 The other significant advantage of Yummly is the way the recipes are processed.
 From the website, you get to see an image of the recipe, as well as the ingredients.
 It also estimates the number of calories and pulls the cook time.
-On Yummly, you can switch between US and Metric measurements, and even order ingredients on their Instacart (I haven’t tried this yet so can’t tell you how it works).
+On Yummly, you can switch between US and Metric measurements.
+You can also order ingredients on their Instacart (I haven’t tried this yet so can’t tell you how it works).

 Another aspect I love about Yummly is the added nutrition information.
 Again, this is all estimated, based on the ingredients and the amounts, since it doesn’t know exactly which brand you will be using when you cook.
 There is a breakdown of the number of calories, sodium, fat content, protein, carbs, and fiber.
 Then you can click on “view more” to see more detailed information.